MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/bmb-quickstart.md

 # Getting started with Bumblelion Private Preview

 This quickstart helps you get started with the Bumblelion 1PP Preview.
-Properly called the PlayFab Multiplayer Communication Fabric.
+Properly called the PlayFab Multiplayer Communications Fabric.

 ## Share Location